-- (e) Complaint for Adjustment of Partnership Items.
-In addition to including the information specified in subdivision (c) above, a complaint for adjustment of partnership items shall also contain: - (1) a statement that the complainant is the tax matters partner; - (2) the date that the administrative adjustment request was filed and any other
+(e) Complaint for Adjustment of Partnership Items.
+In addition to including the information specified in subdivision (c) above, a complaint for adjustment of partnership items must also contain:

+(1) a statement that the complainant is the tax matters partner;

-- proper allegations showing jurisdiction in the court in accordance with the requirements of Code Sections 6228(a)(1) and (2); - (3) the year or years or other periods to which the administrative adjustment relates; - (4) the city and state of the office of the Internal Revenue Service with which the administrative adjustment request was filed; - (5) a clear and concise statement describing each partnership item on the partnership return that is sought to be changed, and the basis for each such requested change.
-Each such statement shall be set forth in a separately lettered paragraph; - (6) clear and concise lettered statements of the facts on which the complainant relies in support of such requested changes in treatment of partnership items; - (7) a prayer setting forth relief sought by the complainant; - (8) the signature, mailing address, and telephone number of the complainant or the complainant's counsel (see RCFC 83.1 regarding attorneys of record); and - (9) a copy of the administrative adjustment request appended to the complaint.
+(2) the date that the administrative adjustment request was filed and any other proper allegations showing jurisdiction in the court in accordance with the requirements of Code Sections 6228(a)(1) and (2);

+(3) the year or years or other periods to which the administrative adjustment relates;

+(4) the city and state of the office of the Internal Revenue Service with which the administrative adjustment request was filed;

+(5) a clear and concise statement describing each partnership item on the partnership return that is sought to be changed, and the basis for each such requested change.
+Each such statement must be set forth in a separately lettered paragraph;

+(6) clear and concise lettered statements of the facts on which the complainant relies in support of such requested changes in treatment of partnership items;

+(7) a prayer setting forth relief sought by the complainant;

+(8) the signature, mailing address, and telephone number of the complainant or the complainant's counsel (see RCFC 83.1 regarding attorneys of record); and

+(9) a copy of the administrative adjustment request appended to the complaint.